-When your business applies to be a Merchant with us, we appreciate that you (the Merchant’s beneficial owners, directors, other employees or trustees) trust us with your personal data that we collect and handle.
+When your business applies to be a Merchant with us, we appreciate that you (the Merchant’s beneficial owners, directors, and other employees, contractors or trustees) trust us with your personal data that we collect and handle.

 Here we provide an overview of what personal data we collect from you and why, our handling practices, and your rights and choices.